KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)

+1. `Recommendation: dependabot.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - MMM-FlipClock.js: Line 225, Column 13: 'tick' is assigned a value but never used. (rule: no-unused-vars)
-   - package.json: Line 1, Column 1: Value for field homepage, git+https://github.com/MarcLandis/MMM-FlipClock#readme does not match format: /^https*:\/\/[a-z.\-0-9]+/ (rule: package-json/valid-package-definition)

 ### [MMM-Flo by kagjerde](https://github.com/kagjerde/MMM-Flo)